pcsaito/Flowter/README.md

 	flow?.next(context: info)
 ```

-The context will be delivered on `func updateFlowtableViewController(with context: Any?)` of the next step viewController.
+The context will be delivered on `func updateFlowtableViewController(with context: Any?)` of the next step viewController, just before presentation.
 ```swift
 func updateFlowtableViewController(with context: Any?) {
 	guard let contextString = context as?
 String else {